 Many free hosting companies will allow you to create a subdomain.
 Before I continue let me quickly explain to you the difference.

-So, the main difference between a domain name and a subdomain, is that a domain name can exist on its own whereas a subdomain has to form part of the main domain name hence the word “sub” in the prefix.
-This means that any subdomain created is linked to your website.
+The difference between a domain name and a subdomain, is that a domain name can exist on its own whereas a subdomain has to form part of the main domain name.
+Hence the word “sub” in the prefix.

 To explain it a little easier, here is an example:

-Let’s say the free hosting company you decided to use is “freehost.com” (This by no means is a real web host company).
-You will then create an account with them for their hosting services and with that, they will allow you to create your free subdomain name which essentially would be the name you want your website to be.
+Let’s say the free hosting company you decided to use is “freehost.com” (This is not a real web host company).
+You create an account with them to create your free subdomain name which will be your website name.

 You decide to name your website “jamestravel”.
 When visitors want to visit and view your website, they will then search “www.jamestravel.freehost.com”.
 This full domain name would be your website name.

 “jamestravel” would be the subdomain that you created for free